Overcoming Emotional Roadblocks to Leadership Effectiveness

 Concerns About Confidentiality and Reputation

-- Disclosure may be misinterpreted by colleagues or boards.
+- Disclosure may be misinterpreted by colleagues.

 - Maintaining authority while seeking support is a common concern.
+Many feel that seeking therapy is a form of weakness - it isn't.
+It's an investment in yourself.

 Perceived Stigma Around Therapy